qwutony/Logging-Application/README.md

 git clone https://github.com/qwutony/Logging-Application.git
 ```

-Afterwards, enter the folder and depending on whether you wish to use the application in development or production mode, do:
+Afterwards, depending on whether you wish to use the application in development or production mode, do:

 ```shell
 npm install --production # for production